ocaml/ocaml.org/data/problems/061A_count_leaves.md

 ---
-title: Count the leaves of a binary tree
+title: Count the Leaves of a Binary Tree
 number: "61A"
 difficulty: beginner
 tags: [ "binary-tree" ]